kartikmadaan/personal-rag-mcp/README.md

 - [x] Eval harness (RAGAS faithfulness, answer relevancy, context precision)
 - [ ] Optional OpenAI / Anthropic backends for embeddings and generation
 - [ ] CI workflow and unit tests
+- [ ] Running on a more powerful model for benchmarks (requires sponsorship)

 ## License